-2. What about a snake attacking or even killing me in my dream?
+2. What about a snake hurting or challenging me in my dream?

 If you are dreaming about a snake attacking, it can mean that there is some aspect of yourself that is in need of attention.

-From the way they kill their prey to how many snakes one may find on land and in water, this common dream symbolizes danger from within as well as without; an internal struggle if not dealt with properly will manifest outwardly.
+From the way they hunt their prey to the number of snakes one sees on land or in water, this common dream symbolizes danger from within as well as without; an internal struggle, if not dealt with properly, will manifest outwardly.

-As for the interpretation of a snake actually killing you in your snake dream, that could have several different meanings.
-It could signify that someone else is “killing you” in some way, or it could symbolize your own self-destructive behavior.
+As for the interpretation of a snake actually hurting you in your snake dream, that could have several different meanings.
+It could symbolize, for example, your own self-destructive behavior.